 A trend report can be drawn up when the manufacturer has performed a monitoring of incidents over time and has compared the severity and the frequency of the occurrences with the threshold defined during the design process and documented in the risk analysis.

-How the manufacturer shall report the “expected side effects” in trend reporting?
+How shall the manufacturer report the “expected undesirable side effects” in trend reporting?

-Expected side effects must be clearly documented in the product information and quantified in the manufacturer’s technical documentation.
+Expected undesirable side effects must be clearly documented in the product information and quantified in the manufacturer’s technical documentation.
 They must also be acceptable when weighed against the evaluated benefits to the patient and/or user arising from the achieved performance of the device during normal condition of use (Section 8 of Annex I of MDR).

-As specified in Article 88 of the MDR, expected side-effects should be reported through trend reports.
-To meet the definition of a side-effect as referred to in Question 8 of the Q&A document on Vigilance terms and concepts, the manufacturer should demonstrate, within the defined timeframe outlined in Article 87 (3) to (5) MDR, that the event is not linked to any device malfunction nor any in the characteristics or performance of the device
+As specified in Article 88 of the MDR, expected undesirable side-effects should be reported through trend reports.
+To meet the definition of an expected undesirable side-effect as referred to in Question 8 of the Q&A document on Vigilance terms and concepts, the manufacturer should demonstrate, within the defined timeframe outlined in Article 87 (3) to (5) MDR, that the event is not linked to any device malfunction nor any deterioration in the characteristics or performance of the device nor to an inadequacy in the information supplied by the manufacturer.

-If the manufacturer fails to do so, It has to be evaluated according to Article 87 of the MDR and if the incident has led to a serious deterioration of the patient’s state of health, it has to submit an individual Manufacturer Incident Report (MIR).
+If the manufacturer fails to do so, as according to Art.
+2(64) MDR all undesirable side effects are considered incidents by definition and the incidents should not be considered an expected undesirable side effect.
+It has to be evaluated according to Article 87 of the MDR and if the incident has led, might lead or might have led to a serious deterioration of the patient’s state of health, it has to submit an individual Manufacturer Incident Report (MIR).

 What about old device in the Trend Report process and how to submit them?

 For the device types which have been placed on the market only prior to the date of application of the respective Regulations, so called “old devices”, the MDR and IVDR requirements related to trend reporting are in principle not applicable.
-Indeed, MDR/IVDR requirements that impact the device documentation (the labelling, the technical documentation to be drawn up) or the conditions for the placing on the market of the device, do not apply to old devices.
+MDR/IVDR requirements that impact the device documentation (the labelling, the technical documentation to be drawn up) or the conditions for the placing on the market of the device, do not apply to old devices.

 If possible, it is recommended to follow the same procedure for trending with the old devices as for the MDR/IVDR devices.
 If the manufacturer does not apply the same process for the old devices, then the manufacturer is recommended to inform the Competent Authority about the submission process.

-When a manufacturer identifies a trend regarding an old device, it is possible to have 2 different situations for old devices:
+When a manufacturer identifies a trend regarding an old device, it is possible to have 2 different situations:

-When the legacy or MDR/IVDR device, which is covered by the scope of the trend report, is similar to the corresponding old device (e.g implant with same or similar design), the incidents/adverse events linked to the old device are recommended to be included in the MDR and IVDR trend report.
+When the legacy or MDR/IVDR device, which is covered by the scope of the trend report, is similar to the corresponding old device (e.g implant with same or similar design), the events linked to the old device are recommended to be included in the MDR and IVDR trend report.